Saltmarble (SML) Price Reaches $0.46 on Major Exchanges

-Saltmarble (SML) traded down 0% against the U.S. dollar during the 24 hour period ending at 13:00 PM E.T. on June 1st.
-Saltmarble has a market capitalization of $132.94 million and approximately $50,463.36 worth of Saltmarble was traded on exchanges in the last day.
-In the last seven days, Saltmarble has traded 0.1% lower against the U.S. dollar.
-One Saltmarble token can currently be purchased for about $0.46 or 0.00000677 BTC on cryptocurrency exchanges.
+Saltmarble (SML) traded down 0% against the U.S. dollar during the twenty-four hour period ending at 11:00 AM ET on June 2nd.
+One Saltmarble token can now be purchased for $0.46 or 0.00000674 BTC on major exchanges.
+During the last seven days, Saltmarble has traded 0% lower against the U.S. dollar.
+Saltmarble has a market cap of $132.94 million and $50,463.36 worth of Saltmarble was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.